Skip to main content

 The Curious Case of Benjamin Braddock

 As a reference, I turn to Cool Hand Luke, released the same year as The Graduate.
-The former sees Paul Newman playing a defiant prisoner shaking up the iron grip of the corrupt warden.
+The former sees Paul Newman playing a defiant prisoner pushing back against the iron grip of the corrupt warden.
 The prison warden tries to tell Luke one thing, and Luke does the exact opposite to prove how he won't be broken.
 Luke is much more emblematic of the kind of character that was popular during this era.
 The rebellious anti-hero who willfully fights a one-man-war against the establishment.

 Benjamin Braddock is not that character.